By George Beccaloni, Paul Whincup & Muhdi Aziz (July 2019)

-In the mid 19th century when Wallace rented his house in Ternate, the island and the whole of the surrounding region was controlled by the Dutch.
-The centre of Ternate town, where the Dutch lived was to the south of "Benteng Oranje" (which has also been called Fort Oranje, Fort Orange or Castle Orange)2.
+In the mid 19th century when Wallace rented his house, the island and the whole of the surrounding region was controlled by the Dutch.
+The centre of Ternate town, where the Dutch lived, was to the south of "Benteng Oranje" (which has also been called Fort Oranje, Fort Orange or Castle Orange)3.
 This is the only fort situated about half a mile south of the Sultan's palace.
 All the other old forts south of the palace are a considerable distance away at the southern end of the island.
-In any case, we know he must have been talking about Fort Oranje as he says that beyond the site of the fort "the native town extends for about a mile to the north-east" and this exactly corresponds with de Clercq's description in his 1890 book.
+In any case, we know that Wallace must have been talking about Fort Oranje as he says that beyond the fort "the native town extends for about a mile to the north-east" and this exactly corresponds with de Clercq's description in his 1890 book.
 Also he says that below the fort "is an open space to the beach" which again fits the description of Fort Oranje.

-Wallace says that the fort was "Just below" his house.
-This narrows down the location considerably, as the only area adjacent to the fort where a one-story house would be *above* the fort's ramparts is to the west and south-west of the fort (see map showing contours below).
+As stated above, Wallace stated that the fort was "Just below" his house, which narrows down the location considerably, as the only area adjacent to the fort where a one-story house would be *above* the fort's ramparts is to the west and south-west of the fort.
 Houses on the other three sides of the ramparts would have been *below* them.

 A map of the fort area, drawn around 1810 (see below), shows that there was no road and no buildings directly to the west of the fort at that time.
-Although a map of the fort area published in de Clercq's 1890 book (see below), shows that a road had been constructed to the west of the fort.
-De Clercq says that the area behind the fort was a field used as a "drill ground", so it is very unlikely that there were houses between it and the fort.
+Although a map of the area published in de Clercq's 1890 book (see below) shows that a road had been constructed to the west of the fort, De Clercq says that the area west of the fort was a field used as a "drill ground", so it is very unlikely that there were houses between it and the fort.
 We can therefore probably discount the road running north-south along the western edge of the fort as being the location of Wallace's house.

 Detail of c.
 1810 map showing Fort Oranje.
 [Ternate was occupied by British forces in 1810 before